Data-driven material identification in micromorphic continua: Data-driven computational mechanics for generalized continua

-where $\sig$ is the second-order, symmetric Cauchy stress tensor; $\btau$ is the second-order, generally non-symmetric relative stress tensor; and $\bmu$ is the third-order double-stress tensor.
-Then, an appeal to the principle of virtual power~\cite{germain1973} yields the following balance equations:
+where $\sig$ is the second-order, symmetric Cauchy stress tensor; $\btau$ is the second-order, generally non-symmetric relative stress tensor; and $\bmu$ is the third-order double stress tensor.
+An appeal to the principle of virtual power~\cite{germain1973} yields the following balance equations:

 This system must be solved for the primary fields, $\bm{u}\in\mathrm{H}^1(\Omega;\mathbb{R}^n)$ and $\bm{\rchi}\in\mathrm{H}^1(\Omega;\mathbb{R}^{n\times n})$, subject to boundary conditions $\bm{u}=\bar{\bm{u}}$ on $\Gamma^u_\mathrm{D}$ and $\bm{\rchi}=\bar{\bm{\rchi}}$ on $\Gamma^\rchi_\mathrm{D}$.